MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-resource-accounts.md

 2. Obtain a Phone System Virtual User license or a regular Phone System license.

-   To get the Virtual User license, starting from the Microsoft 365 admin center, go to **Billing** > **Purchase services** > **Add-on subscriptions** and scroll to the end - you will see "Phone System - Virtual User" license.
+   To get the Virtual User license, in the Microsoft 365 admin center, go to **Billing** > **Purchase services** > **Add-on subscriptions** and scroll to the end - you will see "Phone System - Virtual User" license.
 Select **Buy now**.
 There is a zero cost, but you still need to follow these steps to acquire the license.
 3. Create a new resource account.
 See [Create a resource account in Microsoft Teams admin center](#create-a-resource-account-in-microsoft-teams-admin-center) or [Create a resource account in Powershell](#create-a-resource-account-in-powershell).
 4. Assign a Phone System - [Virtual User license](teams-add-on-licensing/virtual-user.md) or Phone System License to the resource account.
 See [Assign Microsoft Teams add-on licenses](teams-add-on-licensing/assign-teams-add-on-licenses.md) and [Assign licenses to users](https://docs.microsoft.com/microsoft-365/admin/manage/assign-licenses-to-users).
 5. Assign the service number to the resource account.
 See [Assign/Unassign phone numbers and services](#assignunassign-phone-numbers-and-services).